Yield (album): Recording

 For its fifth album, Pearl Jam again worked with producer Brendan O'Brien, whom the band had worked with on its previous three records.
 Yield was recorded throughout 1997 in Seattle, Washington at Studio X and Studio Litho, the latter of which is owned by guitarist Stone Gossard.
+They weren't able to record it entirely at Studio Litho since it was booked by Deftones, who recorded their album Around the Fur at the studio between April and June 1997.
 The album was then mixed by O'Brien at his mixing facility at Southern Tracks in Atlanta, Georgia.
 The album would be the last collaboration with O'Brien for several years, until he was brought on board in 2008 to remix the band's debut album Ten and produce 2009's Backspacer.

 Compared with Vitalogy and No Code, Yield represented more of a team effort among all members of the group.
 Lead vocalist Eddie Vedder had made the final decisions for Vitalogy and No Code; however, at the end of the No Code recording sessions, Vedder suggested to bassist Jeff Ament that it would be better for the other members to write and bring in more complete songs so Vedder would be under less pressure to finish the songs.
 Ament said that "everybody took that to heart," and O'Brien added that most of the songs came to the studio finished.
 Ament also said that Vedder's reaction to the rest of the band's new material kept "everybody energized about their place in the band."
 Vedder worked with the other band members on their own material before work was started on his.
 Guitarist Mike McCready noticed a change in Vedder's attitude during the recording of Yield, stating, "I used to be afraid of him and not want to confront him on things ...
 We talk more now, and hang out ...
 He seems very, very centered now."